almartson/3D_Animation_Tests/README.md

 ## What is this Project?

-It is a series of simple experiments, (a work in progress), about **3D Animations**.
+It is a series of simple experiments, (a work in progress), about :movie_camera: **3D Animations** :cinema:.
 It is made with Unity3D, just for the fun of it and as a part of my self-learning journey.

 ---